-Formal group laws of dimension proved to be important in algebraic topology, especially in the study of cobordism, starting with the works of Novikov, Buchstaber and Quillen; among the generalized cohomology theories the complex cobordism is characterized by the so-called universal group law; moreover the usage is recently paralleled in the theory of algebraic cobordism of Morel and Levine in algebraic geometry.
+More recently Morel and Marc Levine consider the algebraic cobordism of smooth schemes in algebraic geometry.
 Formal groups are also useful in local class field theory; they can be used to explicitly construct the local Artin map according to Lubin and Tate.

 Much more general are formal group schemes from (Grothendieck)

 Formal group schemes are simply the group objects in a category of formal schemes; however usually only the case of the formal spectra of complete -algebras is considered; this category is equivalent to the category of complete cocommutative -Hopf algebras.

 The quotient moduli stack of formal group over the rational numbers is isomorphic to , the delooping of the multiplicative group (over ).
 This means that in characteristic 0 every formal group is determined, up to unique isomorphism, by its Lie algebra.

 For instance (Lurie 10, lecture 12, corollary 3).

 It is immediate that there exists a ring carrying a universal formal group law.
 For observe that for an element in a formal power series algebra, then the condition that it defines a formal group law is equivalently a sequence of polynomial equations on the coefficients .
 For instance the commutativity condition means that

 and the unitality constraint means that